Launching a membership site the right way: 4 proven steps

 But returning to content plans, creating a documented strategy keeps you on track when the million little hiccups of everyday life get in your way, and if you’re working with a small budget, stretches your dollar out further.

-After all, if you know in advance what kind of content you need to create, you can maximize on its usefulness by devising ways to repurpose it (aka, creating once and publishing everywhere).
+After all, if you know in advance what kind of content you need to create, you can maximize on its usefulness by devising ways to repurpose it (aka, creating once and publishing everywhere, as we covered in our previous article on giving away content for free).

 You can find some excellent, free content marketing plan templates on Curata to get you started, but the basic gist is this:

 In fact, for a content plan, project management tools like Coschedule and Trello can help you manage your assets and schedule more intuitively.
-You can check out a detailed guide to the latter two tools (plus a bonus) in our article about blogging.
+You can check out a detailed guide to the latter two tools (plus a bonus) in our article about blogging and SEO .

 As for how to put one together, it’s simple.